Father of Sara Sharif ‘attacked in prison’

 The father of murdered schoolgirl Sara Sharif has been attacked in prison, according to reports.

-Urfan Sharif was allegedly ambushed by two inmates at HMP Belmarsh armed with the jagged lid of a tuna tin on New Year’s Day, the Sun reported.
+Urfan Sharif was allegedly ambushed by two inmates in a cell at HMP Belmarsh armed with the jagged lid of a tuna tin on New Year’s Day, the Sun reported.

 A Prison Service spokesperson said: “Police are investigating an assault on a prisoner at HMP Belmarsh on January 1.